 Some printer drivers may only have the Default selection available for the font.
 If this is the case, you must download an updated driver for your printer from the printer manufacturer's Web site or select another compatible driver emulation (refer to your printer manual or consult a printer manufacturer for details).
 Each printer has unique font options available.
 Most native font selections will print faster than the Default font selection.

 To set printer preferences for dot-matrix printers

-- Select Library Master Setup menu > Printer Preferences. - In the Printer Preferences window, select the dot-matrix printer from the printer list. - Clear the Enable Graphics Printing for this Printer check box.
-This setting is specific to the printer and overrides the global setting.
+- 1 Select Library Master Setup menu > Printer Preferences. - 2 In the Printer Preferences window, select the dot-matrix printer from the printer list.